 “Plunet BusinessManager is the leading business and translation management system for professional language service providers and translation departments.
 This highly efficient software can be adapted to individual requirements, and supports you sustainably in your daily project work.”

 With Plunet BusinessManager it’s possible to manage an entire workflow in a single solution, from customer requests to quote, order, job and invoice management to reporting.
-Extensions for interpretation and quality management as well as integrations with CAT and financial accounting tools further improve efficiency and automation of project work.
+Extensions for interpretation and quality management, extensive API, and integrations with CAT and financial accounting tools further improve efficiency and automation of project work.

 Protemos

 Protemos is an easy-to-use and functional business management system for translation companies.
 It unifies such features as project, vendor, and client management, finances, document generation, file storage, and business reports.
+Special features include client and translator profiles, project assignment tools, overdue notifications, and customizable finance reports.
+Protemos supports both freelancers (with a free forever version) and agencies (with a one-month free trial).
 It takes only a few minutes to set up and does not require any special knowledge or long-term training.
 Free demos, training, and support are included.
-It has a 1-month free trial.

 XTRF